 A.A.S., The New York City College of Technology (1980)

 Priest-in-Charge, Holy Trinity Episcopal Church, West Orange, New Jersey.
-Adjunct Professor, The Newark School of Theology, 2009-present; Adjunct Professor at The General Theological Seminary, 2012-present; Adjunct Professor at El Seminario Anglicano Episcopal de El Salvador, 2017-present; Adjunct Professor at Caldwell University, 2018-present.
-Recently, in 2020, Dr. Hernandez was invited to teach a doctoral-level class at New York Theological Seminary (NYTS).
+Adjunct Professor at The Newark School of Theology (2009-present); The General Theological Seminary (2012-2020); El Seminario Anglicano Episcopal de El Salvador (2017-present); Caldwell University, (2018-present).
+In 2020, Dr. Hernandez was invited to teach a doctoral-level class at New York Theological Seminary (NYTS).
 A member of the Commission of Latino/Hispanic Ministry, the Episcopal Diocese of Newark.
 A retired Telecommunications Engineer with over 27 years of experience, Distinguished Member of the Technical Staff (DMTS), at AT&T Bell Labs / Lucent Technologies / Alcatel-Lucent (now Nokia).
 Dr. Hernandez is from El Salvador.